Mission and History

 As one of the oldest facilities of its kind in the nation, the Center remains a nonprofit organization, offering free public access and educational programs aimed at promoting empathy and social responsibility.

-We value people.
-We value their stories and experiences.
+We value people — their stories, their experiences, and their dignity.
 We value respect and justice.
-At the Holocaust Memorial Resource & Education Center of Florida, diversity, equity, and inclusion are not afterthoughts-they are core to our mission of using the history and lessons of the Holocaust to create a just and caring community free of antisemitism and all forms of prejudice and bigotry.
-We strive, each and every day, to live this out through our exhibits, our relationships, and our actions.
+At the Holocaust Memorial Resource & Education Center of Florida, these principles are not afterthoughts — they are central to our mission of using the history and lessons of the Holocaust to build a just and compassionate community free of antisemitism, prejudice, and bigotry.
+Each day, we strive to live out these values through our exhibits, our relationships, and our actions.